helioboros/WDI16-Flashcards/README.md

 Another function originally planned was to be able to select an answer from a list of right/wrong answers to determine what to do with the card.
 Again, this was not implemented.

+A difficulty I had early in the process was structuring my files incorrectly.
+I lost a chunk of commits due to the process of moving everything to a new repo.

 ##Planning Process

 ![data planning](https://78.media.tumblr.com/88ef24b40e5bf1c1f254dfae77ae3f10/tumblr_paxtdidjLT1vzne5to1_500.png)